-Titles for essays are normally published at least six weeks before the submission deadline.
-On occasion you may have more than one essay due on the same day.
-Use the six weeks wisely to prepare your work, so that you are not writing two essays at the last minute.
+- Titles for essays are published six weeks before the submission deadline.
+Occasionally you may have more than one essay due on the same day and should organize your time accordingly to make sure you can submit on time.

-Essays can be written using MLA conventions.
-Please note that whichever style format you choose, you are consistent within the essay submitted.
+- Essays should be written using MLA conventions; if you choose another style format, please make sure you are consistent within the essay submitted.

-All assessed essays and dissertations must have a bibliography of works consulted and cited.
+All essays and dissertations must have a Bibliography or Works Cited.
 There should also be correct and full-referencing of sources as in-text citation, as footnotes or as endnotes.
 Footnotes, endnotes, works cited and bibliographies are not included in the word-length; quotations are included in the word-length.